 - If any log on information can’t be verified, they make it obvious which vendors you needed to follow up on.

-- You instantly see your balance and when the next bill is due for some vendors that were linked.
+- You instantly see your balance and when the next bill is due for some linked vendors.
 And they have your frequent flier point balances displayed right away if you added a program.

-The only thing I didn’t like was their forcing electronic delivery of statements for some vendors like CitiBank, Comcast, AT&T, or DIRECTV.
-If you don’t check the “I agree” box then it’s too bad, so sad.
+The only thing I didn’t like was the forced electronic delivery of statements for some vendors like CitiBank, Comcast, AT&T, or DIRECTV.
+If you don’t check the “I agree” box, then it’s too bad, so sad.

 Personally, I don’t care.
 But this seems like a needless restriction from a wider community perspective.
 I think I understand why they do it though, since I assume these vendors give them a financial incentive for each paperless sign up.